UK inflation rate hits new 40-year high of 9.1%

-LONDON (AP) — Britain’s inflation rate hit a new 40-year high of 9.1% in the 12 months to May, figures showed Wednesday, as Russia’s war in Ukraine drove food and fuel prices ever higher.
+LONDON (AP) — Britain’s inflation rate hit 9.1% in May, a new 40-year high and up slightly on the previous month,

-The Office for National Statistics said consumer price inflation rose slightly from 9% in April, itself the highest level since 1982.
+The Office for National Statistics said Wednesday that consumer price inflation rose slightly from 9% in April, itself the highest level since 1982.

 Chief economist Grant Fitzner said “continued steep food price rises and record high petrol (gasoline) prices were offset by clothing costs rising by less than this time last year, and a drop in often fluctuating computer games prices.”